edgio-docs/edgio-docs/guides/production.md

 # Custom Domains & SSL

-This guide covers the steps you need to take your site live on the Moovweb XDN with a secure, custom domain.
+This guide covers the steps you need to take your site live on {{ PRODUCT_NAME }} with a secure, custom domain.

 ## Region